Liana Mikaele-Tu'u: 2022

 Mikaele-Tu'u was named in the Blues starting line up for their first game against Matatū, they won 21–10.
 She also started in their 0–35 thrashing by the Chiefs Manawa in the final round.

 Mikaele-Tu’u was named in the Black Ferns squad for the 2022 Pacific Four Series.
 She made the team once again for the deferred 2021 Rugby World Cup that was hosted by New Zealand.
 She scored a try for the Black Ferns as they thrashed Scotland 57–0 in their final pool game.

+2023–25

+In July 2023, she made the starting line up in the Black Ferns 21–52 victory over Canada at the Pacific Four Series in Ottawa.

+In July 2025, she was named in the Black Ferns Rugby World Cup squad.

+In October 2025, she joined Premiership Women's Rugby team Harlequins as injury cover.

 Personal life

-Her brother is Highlanders loose forward Marino Mikaele-Tu’u.
+Her brother, loose forward Marino Mikaele-Tu'u, has played for the All Blacks XV and Highlanders.